medialab/hyphe-browser/docs/user-doc-for-cloud-deployment.md

 ![Citycloud - Users](./assets/user-manual/citycloud-users.png)

-This page list all the regions of the cloud provider (ie. the datacenters).
+This page list all the regions of the cloud provider (ie. the data-centers).
-And for each region you can find the name of the domaine (here _CCP_Domain_38263_), and you can also a create a user
+For each region, you can find the name of the domain (here _CCP_Domain_38263_), and you can also a create a user

 ![Citycloud - User creation](./assets/user-manual/citycloud-user-creation.png)